smajert/MineClassification/readme.md

 (and you can add other models in the `MineClassification/mine_classification/train_model.py` script if you like).
 However, there are two models here that should be inherently interpretable, the decision tree (provided one does not allow too many splits) and the EBM.
-In particular, EBMs allegedly [[5]](#5) performs as good as random forests while being as interpretable as a decision lists.
+In particular, EBMs allegedly [[5]](#5) performs as good as random forests while being as interpretable as decision lists.
 The other two models are more of a black box, and, for the MLP in particular, how the model decides when giving a prediction.